Tsunny900/alx-pre_course/0x01-git/README.md

-my first readme > README.md
+my first readme > has been updated
-echo my first readme